 North Dakota State University invites applications and nominations for the position of PROVOST.
-Review of candidate materials will begin late March 2020.
-It is anticipated that the new Provost will begin service during the summer of 2020.
+Review of candidate materials will begin in August 2020.

-Proud of and committed to its historic land-grant mission, NDSU is ranked in the National Science Foundation's top-100 research universities, has attained the Carnegie Classification of “Research Universities/High Research Activity” and is on the cusp of “Very High Research Activity.”
-As such, it is not only the top-ranked university in North Dakota, but also in its five-state region.
+Proud of and committed to its historic land-grant mission, the National Science Foundation ranks NDSU 94th among all public research universities.
+NDSU has attained the Carnegie Classification of “Research Universities/High Research Activity” and is on the cusp of “Very High Research Activity.”
+As such, it is the top-ranked university in North Dakota, and one of the top in its five-state region.

 The state of North Dakota today enjoys a growing economy built on historically strong agricultural productivity that leads the country in twelve commodities, matched by an extraordinarily strong energy industry with an anticipated viability extending many decades into the foreseeable future.
 North Dakota's economic strength provides a springboard for steadily increasing opportunities to apply NDSU's research and discoveries including partnerships with local, regional and national external entities.
 Local area partners include the second largest Microsoft campus in the nation outside of Redmond, Washington; multi-state Sanford Health (one of the largest not-for-profit health organizations in the nation); Aldevron (the largest DNA manufacturer in the world); Appareo Systems (one of the largest avionics manufacturers in the nation), and; heavy equipment manufacturing facilities of Case/New Holland, Doosan/Bobcat and Caterpillar.